Minimum Qualifications Current New York State Employees

 Candidates on the appropriate Select PCO list have been canvassed and do not need to apply to this posting.

-Note: If you are a current New York State employee on the eligible list and not reachable, you may be eligible for transfer.**
+NOTE: Current New York State employees who are on the eligible list and not reachable may be eligible for transfer.**

-*Successful completion of the two-year traineeship leads to appointment as a Senior Economist, Grade 18.
+*Successful completion of the two-year traineeship leads to appointment as an Auditor 1, Grade 18.

 **Candidates are encouraged to access GOT-IT on the Civil Service website (www.cs.ny.gov) to determine transfer eligibility.

-Duties Description The Senior Economist will work in the Office of Markets & Innovation’s Office of Regulatory Economics, and perform duties that include, but are not limited to:
+Duties Description The Auditor 1 will work in the Accounting, Audits, and Finance Section of the Long Island Office and perform duties that include, but are not limited to: